askap-vast/vast-tools/VASTDROPBOX.md

 Note the leading `/` which is also needed.

 I recommened you run `python get_vast_pilot_dbx.py dropbox.cfg --available-files` and use this output to build your request.

+**LEGACY DIRECTORY**: The Dropbox directory also includes the `LEGACY` folder which contains old verisons of Epoch releases that are no longer considered as part of the official release.
+To include this directory in the results of available files use the `--include-legacy` option.

 ### Examples